TheAxeC/theaxec.github.io/_blog/research-version.md

    Committed to the dissemination of knowledge, I will continue to publish my findings in leading journals and conferences, and develop open-source tools and frameworks that can be used by researchers and practitioners worldwide.
 By mentoring students and conducting workshops, I aim to inspire the next generation of scientists and engineers to explore the exciting field of neural interfaces and neurotechnology.

+### Existing collaborations

+I have existing collaborations with UMC Utrecht Brain Center, Neurology and Neurosurgery, as well as Ghent University (UGent) Hospital, Neurology.

+### Motivation for the relevance of BCI Research

+My goal is to become the main lab of expertise for BCIs within Belgium.
+While there are groups in Leuven, these groups are connected with the Faculty of Engineering and focus on more technical challenges and research such as the development of new electronics.
+My focus would be primarily on the developing new neural decoding algorithms in order to help patients with locked-in syndrome.
+My prior host lab for my PhD, under Marc Van Hulle, will be disappearing due to his retirement.

 ### Long-term Goals

 - **Comprehensive Understanding of Neural Mechanisms**: Achieve a deeper understanding of the neural mechanisms underlying motor control and cognitive functions, contributing to both basic neuroscience and applied neuroengineering.